-- Creativity: Creativity is another dominant theme of the novel, The Color Purple.
-The African American community, considered not intelligent in the matter of spoken or written language correctly, has been represented by Celie, Shug, and Nettie using that language efficiently to communicate philosophical and abstract ideas.
-However, this use comprises their own accent, style, dance, and gestures.
+- Creativity: Creativity is another dominant theme of the novel.
+The African American community, considered not intelligent in the matter of spoken or written language correctly, is represented by Celie, Shug, and Nettie using that language efficiently to communicate philosophical and abstract ideas.
+However, this is shown in their own accent, style, dance, and gestures.
 Celie expresses this creativity through her letters written to God, while Shug makes her understand the same theological outreach through her songs and dance.
-Similarly, Nettie, too, writes letters to her sister which, despite their unresponsiveness, continues.
+Similarly, Nettie continues to write letters to her sister, despite their unresponsiveness.
 This shows human communication and creativity which does not stay dormant even in the face of discrimination and subsequent oppression and suppression.

-- Hope: The novel also highlights the theme of hope despite the worst through which Celie and Nettie have to go through.
+- Hope: The novel also highlights the theme of hope despite the worst circumstances like Celie and Nettie have to go through.
 Celie thinks that even if she has children from her stepfather, they need to have a good future for which she finds Samuel and Corrine very loving due to their religious zeal.
-She is of the view that Nettie’s help in educating them will secure them a good place in society that they could not achieve otherwise.
+She believes that Nettie’s help in educating them will secure them a good place in society that they could not achieve otherwise.
 That is why Olivia works very hard, the reason that the theme of hope appears at various other places too, such as through Doris Baines, a white preacher.
-His passion for educating his family is based on the good hope for the future, while Eleanor Jane’s love for Sofia, too, is based on the hope that she would bring up her son as a good man.
+His passion for educating his family is based on the good hope for the future, while Eleanor Jane’s love for Sofia, too, is based on the hope that she would bring up her son as a good man

-- Color: The theme of color is prominent mostly through the female character of Shug about whom Alice Walker uses colorful terms.
-She also uses colorful dresses to become seductive, while her gifts comprise yellow and bright colors.
+- Color: TThe theme of color is prominent mostly through the female character of Shug about whom Alice Walker uses colorful terms.
+She also wears colorful dresses to look seductive, while her gifts comprise yellow and bright colors.
 This color contrast continues even when both Celie and Kate are on a shopping visit in the case of which Mister’s choice seems dominant to them.
 Even the songs written by Mary show the dominance of color, yellow, in her tunes and notes.
 Following this consciousness of colors, Mary Agnes also thinks about them seeping and creeping into her skin.

-- Relationships: The novel, The Color Purple, shows the thematic strand of relations and forming relations.
-Celie, though, initially suffers psychologically, sexually, and physically at the hands of her stepfather, soon learns this skill and marries Mister, an aged man.
+- Relationships: The novel shows the thematic strand of relations and forming relations.
+Celie, though, initially suffers psychological, sexually, and physically at the hands of her stepfather, soon learns this skill and marries Mister, an aged man.
 When Sofia comes to marry her stepson, Harpo, she forms a deep relationship with her and the same goes with Shug.
 By the end, she learns to experience love and set up her independent business.
 Similarly, the story also sheds light on twists and turns in relationships such as Sofia’s fight for dominance over Harp and Shug’s likeness for Celie.

-- Racism: The theme of race and racism is obvious not only from the title of the novel but also from the background of the characters.
-Although there is hardly any white character, the life of Celie in the Georgian rural setting and the life of Nettie in the far-off African village show that racial discrimination is marring the social life of Celie, Nettie, and Sofia as well as Harpo and other male members.
-The consciousness thinking about being a dark-skinned girl having low status constantly reverberates in the mind of Celie, while Sofia, too, suffers from her low status and ends up in prison for injuring Mary Agnes.
+- Racism: The theme of race and racism is obvious in the title of the novel and also from the background of the characters.
+Although there is hardly any white character, the life of Celie in the Georgian rural setting and the life of Nettie in the far-off African village show that racial discrimination is marring the social life of Cellie, Nettie, and Sofia as well as Harpo and other male members.
+The consciousness thinking about being a dark-skinned girl having low status constantly reverberates in the mind of Celie, while Sofia, too, suffers from her low status and ends up in prison for injuring Mary Agnes

-- Violence and Suffering: The novel, The Color Purple, shows the theme of violence and suffering as part of the lives of African American families.
-Not only the African Americans are suffering at the hands of white people such as in the case of Sofia, but they also suffer at the hands of their co-colors such as Celie becomes the victim of sexual and physical torture of her stepfather, an African American male.
+- Violence and Suffering: The book shows the theme of violence and suffering as part of the lives of African American families.
+Not only the African Americans are suffering at the hands of white people such as in the case of Sofia, but they also suffer at the hands of their co-colors such as Celie becoming the victim of sexual abuse and physical distress of her stepfather, an African American male.
 Shug, too, faces the same fate, though, both join hands to stand up to this atmosphere of torture.